 What to do if you find a leak

 Act straight away and don’t delay – leaks that are left unrepaired can lead to huge costs in lost water and property damage.
-It’s best to contact a plumber first and foremost, or get in touch with our Solutions team and use our leak detection and repair service.
+It’s best to contact a plumber first and foremost for all internal leaks in your premises.
+If the leak is external to your premises, you can get in touch with our Solutions team and use our leak detection and repair service.